apache/nuttx/configs/nucleo-l476rg/README.txt

   LEDs
   ----
-  The Nucleo F401RE and Nucleo F411RE provide a single user LED, LD2.
-LD2
-  is the green LED connected to Arduino signal D13 corresponding to MCU I/O PA5 (pin 21) or PB13 (pin 34) depending on the STM32target.
+  The Nucleo L476RG provides a single user LED, LD2.
+LD2 is the green LED connected to Arduino signal D13 corresponding to MCU I/O PA5 (pin 21) or PB13 (pin 34) depending on the STM32target.

     - When the I/O is HIGH value, the LED is on.
     - When the I/O is LOW, the LED is off.